alal9000/socializer_dev/scratch.md

 ==========================================================
 today:

-1. outgoing messages should show in the senders messages page
-2. make sure messages can be removed in message template
-3. make sure when names are entered in the signup form , we save it in the db as capitalized x
-4. show / hide friend count
-5. add styles to sign out page
-6. add blank page to friend_requests x
-7. show default message if friends are 0 x
-8. categories are being added globally, be sure to add it only to the current profile_id for the page
+1. albums are being added globally, be sure to add it only to the current profile_id for the page
-9. add pagination to friends page
+2. ability to remove albums with trash can